Lewis Hall (footballer): Chelsea

 Hall started playing football at Binfield Soccer School.
 Joining at under-eight level, Hall signed his first scholarship with Chelsea in the summer of 2021.
 A regular at both under-18 and under-23 level, Hall received his maiden call-up to the first-team in December 2021, featuring as an unused substitute in Chelsea's 2–0 away EFL Cup quarter-final tie against Brentford.
 Just over two weeks later, on 8 January 2022, he made his professional career debut during an FA Cup third round win against Chesterfield at Stamford Bridge, providing an assist for the third goal.
 By starting against Chesterfield, Hall became the youngest player to start an FA Cup tie for Chelsea.

 Hall made his Premier League debut on 12 November 2022, starting in a 1–0 defeat to Newcastle United.
 He made ten further first team appearances that season, and won Chelsea Academy Player of the Year for 2023.

 Newcastle United

 On 22 August 2023, Hall joined Newcastle United on a season-long loan with an obligation to buy for £28 million, plus £7 million in add-ons.
 He made his debut in an 8–0 away win against Sheffield United on 24 September.
 On 1 November, he scored his first goal for Newcastle in a 3–0 EFL Cup win against Manchester United at Old Trafford.
 On 15 May 2024, he scored his first Premier League goal in a 3–2 loss to Manchester United.
 Later that year, on 1 July, he signed a permanent contract with Newcastle after activating his obligation to buy clause.

 During the 2024–25 season, Hall became the club's first-choice left-back.
-After suffering a foot injury against Liverpool in February, Hall was ruled out for the rest of the season.
+After suffering a foot injury against Liverpool in February 2025, Hall was ruled out for the rest of the season.

+On 11 September 2026, he signed a new five-year contract with Newcastle.